On teaching mathematics to gifted students: some enrichment ideas and educational activities: Puzzles, aha moments and creative problem-solving.

+The students should be encouraged to think out of the box and ask creative questions.
+Can $ \sqrt{-1} $ be a member of our system of numbers?
+What can go wrong?
+Can we have a system where the multiplication operation is not commutative?
+Can we have a number system where $ 2 + 2 =5 $ and $ 1 + 1 =11 $?
+See \cite{padmanabhan_shukla_2022} for an interesting discussion on this.
+Asking such questions enables students to see mathematics as a creative discipline rather than a dull boring subject involving mindless calculations.

 A typical math textbook contains problems at the end of each of its chapters.
-Many such problems are routine-problems,i.e., problems which can be solved by a direct application of the theory discussed in the concerned chapter.
+Many such problems are routine problems,i.e., problems which can be solved by a direct application of the theory discussed in the concerned chapter.
 However, in general, solving non-routine mathematical problems, such as some of the puzzles discussed earlier, is not so easy even for a gifted student, as such problems often demand out-of-box thinking and creativity.
 Still, some basic principles can help students develop their toolbox for solving such creative problems.
-In his excellent book \textit{How To Solve It} \cite{polya2004solve}, Polya has given four basic principles of problem solving: Understand the problem, Devise a plan, Carry out the plan, Look back; and he has discussed these principles in detail.
+In his excellent book \textit{How To Solve It} \cite{polya2004solve}, Polya has given four basic principles of problem-solving: Understand the problem, Devise a plan, Carry out the plan, Look back; and he has discussed these principles in detail.
 Of course, these principles are a good starting point.
 Eventually, in the course of their mathematical journey students should develop, from their individual experiences, personalized toolboxes of mathematical knowledge, principles, and problem solving tricks and techniques.
-We list below some of the commonly used techniques or principles, which are helpful in mathematical problem solving.
-Every student, who is interested in mathematical problem solving, should learn and include these principles in his mathematical toolbox.
+We list below some of the commonly used techniques or principles, that are helpful in mathematical problem-solving.

 \begin{itemize} \item Pigeon-hole principle. \item Inclusion-exclusion principle. \item Method of distinguished element. \item Double counting. \item Mathematical induction. \item Divide and conquer. \item Recurrence relation. \item Principle of invariants. \item Principle of symmetry. \end{itemize}